-When you take drivers ed, the first thing you’re taught is how to stop the car.
+When you take a driver’s education course, the first thing you’re taught is how to stop the car.
 Putting on the brakes is an important skill in relationships, too.
 How do you do this?
 By using repair attempts.

-When Christine complains about having to do all of the housework herself before company comes over for Thanksgiving, Dave gets defensive and says, “I wiped down the kitchen counters and swept the floors.”
-Christine doesn’t immediately discount his point.
-“That’s true, you did,” she says.
-This is a repair attempt because it de-escalates the tension, allowing Dave to be more receptive to finding a compromise.
+When Sam complains about having to do all of the housework, Charlie gets defensive and says, “I wiped down the kitchen counters and swept the floors.”
+Sam doesn’t immediately discount that point and responds, “That’s true, you did.”
+This is a repair attempt because it de-escalates the tension, allowing Charlie to be more receptive to finding a compromise.